Crossmint/crossmint-sdk/README.md

 ### Usage

-Import the Pay with `CrossMintButton` into your app wherever you would like, and enter your Candy Machine ID.
+Import the Pay with `CrossMintButton` into your app wherever you would like.

 ```javascript
 import { CrossMintButton } from "@crossmint/client-sdk-react-ui";